appsfire/Appsfire-AIR-plugin/README.md

 After you have set up your app on the [Appsfire Dashboard](http://dashboard.appsfire.com), you are ready to begin integrating the Appsfire SDK into your AIR project.

 First, import the Appsfire ANE in your Adobe Air project.
-We recommend creating a directory in your project for native extensions, and copy `AppsfireANE.ane` and `AppsfireANE.swc` to that directory.
+We recommend creating a directory in your project for native extensions, and copy `AppsfireANE.ane` and `AppsfireANE.swc` located in the *bin* folder to that directory.
 Then, if you are using *Flash Builder*, you can just add that directory as a native extension directory in your project settings.

 Second, make sure you add the `<extensionID>` declaration to your AIR application descriptor's root `<application>` element like in the following example: